Victoria Square stands on what was originally a field called Ferney’s Close. There was a diagonal path across the field, which remains the path today.

-The four sides of the square are different from each other and were built in stages.
-The first was Landsdown Place in 1835 on the north-east side.
-At No. 13 is a plaque to Dr William Budd, who discovered that cholera was caused by polluted water, not bad air as people had thought.
+The four sides of the square are different from each other and. date from different decades.
+The first was Lansdown Place built around 1835 on the north-east side.
+At No. 13 is a plaque to Dr William Budd, who discovered that cholera was caused by polluted water.

-The south-west side was built next; famous cricketer W.G.
-Grace lived at No. 15, which is marked with a Blue Plaque.
+The south-west side was built next.
+The famous cricketer W.G.
+Grace lived at No. 15, which is marked with a Blue Plaque and the residence of a pioneering architect, Eveline Dew Blacker, is memorialised at No. 20.
 By the time the fourth side of the square was completed, terraces were out of fashion with the well-to-do, and villas were built instead.

-When the square was begun it had a pleasure garden with statuary, some of which remains lying on the grass.
+When the Square was begun it had a pleasure garden with statuary, some of which remains lying on the grass.
 In Victorian times, the gardens were railed off and the public were restricted to the diagonal path.
-This path – not the one through St Andrew’s Churchyard – is Birdcage Walk.
+This path – not the one through St Andrew’s Churchyard – is the original Birdcage Walk.